 Endnote

 .
 Thomas A. Thompson, SM, and Jack Wintz, OFM, “The Rosary: A Gospel Prayer,” at www.americancatholic.org/Newsletters/CU/ac0589.asp.

+Gloria Shahin, MA, Medieval Studies

+Shahin is editorial director at Saint Mary’s Press and author of a number of books, including Faith Fusion: Knowing, Loving, and Serving Jesus Christ in the Catholic Church (student text and teacher guide, © 2010, OSV) and a forthcoming overview text on Church history.